Disclaimer: I own nothing. All belongs to Glee writers and creators.

 "You don't smoke," she said, and her voice was indeed filled with surprise, and a little shock.

 She merely raised an eyebrow to the statement and took another drag.
 Clearly, she did.

-The blonde didn't speak again, only hugging her arms around herself in the cold air.
-She stayed where she was, as though she was afraid intruding on the brunette's space would elicit some reaction she did not want.
-The brunette didn't know if she thought she would be violent, or if she thought it would speed her departure, but she supposed it didn't matter now if Quinn thought her capable of hurting her physically.
+Quinn didn't speak again, only hugging her arms around herself in the cold air.
+She stayed where she was, as though she was afraid intruding on Rachel's space would elicit some reaction she did not want.
+Rachel didn't know if she thought she would be violent, or if she thought it would speed her departure, but she supposed it didn't matter now if Quinn thought her capable of hurting her physically.

-"Did you enjoy yourself?" she asked candidly, as though she was speaking of a concert the blonde had attended in her absence, or an evening with friends she wasn't privy to.
+"Did you enjoy yourself?"
+Rachel asked candidly, as though she was speaking of a concert Quinn had attended in her absence, or an evening with friends she wasn't privy to.

 She was shocked at the question.
 Rachel didn't know why.

 "No," she said softly, slowly.
 As though she couldn't believe she would think otherwise.